Darknet Markets 2023 Report: Most Popular Hacked Accounts

 One reason for this is that some darknet market listings offer bulk dumps of hundreds of sets of account credentials.
 Another reason is that vendors will often use a single listing to make numerous sales from a pool of hacked credentials for a particular brand.

-Our dataset is over three times as large as that underlying any of our previous dark web research reports and reveals just how popular hacked accounts for streaming and VPN (Virtual Private Network) services are with cybercriminals.
+Our dataset is over three times as large as that underlying any of our previous dark web research reports and reveals just how popular hacked accounts for streaming are with cybercriminals.

 Why did we do this research?
 To educate the public about the value of their personal data to identity thieves.
 Our hope is that this will lead to improvements in day-to-day information security.
 We have shared some tips to help people protect their data.